0 hidden charges. 0 forex

 • Generally accepted internationally

-• Fee waivers upon spends of a certain threshold
+• Fee waivers upon spending of a certain threshold

 • Exclusive rewards and discounts from the brand partner

-• Ideal for frequent shoppers with major lifestyle expenses
+• Ideal for frequent shoppers with common lifestyle expenses

 Banks typically issue Business credit cards for companies who want to make it easier for their employees to pay for business-related expenses.
-Usually, these cards get used for work-related flight bookings, accommodation expenses and regular commuting costs.
+While these type of credit cards are not very common, they are used for work-related flight bookings, accommodation expenses and regular commuting costs.
 Not all employees receive such cards — mainly offered to employees who travel for work regularly.

 • Loyalty points for frequent spends